darshansundaresh/UrlLookupService/README.md

 This application exposes an API to lookup if a URL is malicious.
 The project is built in Java, Spring Boot and uses Redis as the datastore.
+The application is stateless and hence can be scaled to n number of instances behind a loadbalancer(eg. see kubernetes deployment) .
+The Redis datastore can also be scaled to create a cluster of several nodes.

 ## Usage